IgniteUI/indigo-design-docfx/en/components/button.md

 # Button

-Use the Button Component to represent the trigger for a simple action that user can take.
+CHANGE Use the Button Component to represent the trigger for a simple action that user can take.
 Buttons are used in cards, dialogs, forms, and many other components and patterns.
 The Button is visually identical to the [Ignite UI for Angular Button Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/button.html)

 ## Button Demo